 Scottish Waste Environmental Footprint Tool (SWEFT)

-The Scottish Waste Environmental Footprint Tool (SWEFT) provides a holistic picture of the environmental impact of the things we dispose of from our homes.
+SWEFT: The Scottish Waste Environmental Footprint Tool, provides a holistic picture of the environmental impact of the things we dispose of from our homes.

-We live in a climate crisis and need to introduce measures that can effectively help us tackle climate change and transition from a linear economy - where we ‘make, use, dispose’ - to a circular economy where everything has a value and nothing goes to waste.
+We are living in climate and nature crisis and need to introduce measures that can effectively help us tackle climate change rewire the economy by transitioning from a ‘make, take, waste’ model to a circular economy where everything has a value and nothing goes to waste.

-We know that the climate crisis is not just about carbon emissions.
+We know that the climate and nature crisis is not just about carbon emissions.
 There are other impacts too – like biodiversity loss, rising pollution levels, and the depletion of natural resources, like water.

 We need to look at all of these to enable a broader understanding of the environmental impacts of our waste and the overconsumption of raw materials.
 This is why we’ve developed the Scottish Waste Environmental Footprint Tool.